grannycart/by-sound-alone_source/full-draft-manuscript/5_Chapter.md

 "Odd.
 So why do you think he's the one after us?"

 "Well, she broke up with me after a few weeks.
 It was no big deal --- a fun little fling, no hard feelings.
-A month or so later, I'm in a bar, waiting to order a drink.
-And this huge guy, like as big as Hemi, maybe bigger, wearing a full fucking dress uniform, decorated with medals all along the left side, epaulets and braid, everything --- this guy comes roaring into the bar.
+A month or so later, I'm in a pub, waiting to order a drink.
+And this huge guy, like as big as Hemi, maybe bigger, wearing a full fucking dress uniform, decorated with medals all along the left side, epaulets and braid, everything --- this guy comes roaring into the pub.
 He's got a hatchet in his hand and he calls me out, and he says 'You slept with my wife.
 You're going to die fucking bloody son.'"

+[//]: # (The pub Owen is in might be Vickers Gringo Bastards Nub Pub --- where all the people with nubs of limbs hang out.
+Though that might be a different pub in a different story.
+Why would Owen be there after all?)

 "So," said Percy, "whatever it was that happened, something fucking changed, and now he has the bloodlust for you?"